 Compare Phytomedics to Competitors

-Humanetics is a clinical-stage pharmaceutical company engaged in developing and commercializing products to enhance human health and wellbeing in markets with urgent and unmet needs.
+Humanetics is a clinical-stage pharmaceutical company engaged in developing and commercializing products to enhance human health and well-being in markets with urgent and unmet needs.
 It has a focus on radiation modulators for oncology, medical imaging, and medical countermeasure uses.
-The company develops BIO 300, a highly selective modulator of inflammation, cell cycle arrest, and DNA damage repair.
+The company develops BIO 300, a selective modulator of inflammation, cell cycle arrest, and DNA damage repair.
 Humanetics was founded in 1988 and is based in Minneapolis, Minnesota.

 QuatRx Pharmaceuticals Company is focused on discovering, licensing, developing and commercializing compounds in the endocrine, metabolic and cardiovascular therapeutic areas.
 In addition to QRX-431, QuatRx currently has three product candidates in clinical development.
 QuatRx

 Cryptopharma is a Company focused on the discovery and development of anti-inflammatory therapeutic agents for treatment of pulmonary diseases.
 The company's initial focus is on the development of CP92, a treatment of Cystic Fibrosis.
 Second generation compounds are in development with the potential to treat other inflammatory conditions including asthma and chronic obstructive pulmonary disease (COPD).
 See www.cryptopharma.com